-There are no Civil Defence Emergency Management (CDEM) warning system (sirens for tsunami or volcano) in Matamata-Piako District, the following are the National Emergency Management Agency systems used to advise of hazards:
+There are no Civil Defence Emergency Management (CDEM) warning sirens (for evacuations, earthquakes, tsunami or volcano) in Matamata-Piako District, the following are the National Emergency Management Agency systems used to advise of hazards:

 Red Cross Hazards app - Download the app to get emergency alerts, including weather warnings and pre-loaded guides in case you lose mobile coverage .
 You can also send I AM SAFE messages for friends and family, monitor up to five locations (such as the home, bach and kids at uni) and view step-by-step guides to assembling emergency survival items, making a getaway kit and creating a household emergency plan.